jpmode/book-rec-system/README.md

 - Computes a weighted genre preference vector
 - Applies cosine similarity to recommend books based on the user's reading history
 - Stores the user’s past reads and generated recommendations in a text file (user_reads_and_recommendations.txt)

+### Development Branch (Streamlit Dashboard)
+*in progress*
+- Top Rated Books: Displays the highest-rated books from the dataset.
+- Genre Distribution: Visualizes the distribution of book genres.
+- Most Popular Books by Year: Displays the most popular books, grouped by publication year.
+- Rating Distribution: Shows the distribution of ratings for all books.

 ## Installation & Setup